delta-io/connectors/hive/README.md

 # Hive Connector
-This project is a library to make Hive read Delta Lake tables.
+This project is a library to make Hive read Delta tables.
 The project provides a uber JAR `delta-hive-assembly_<scala_version>-0.3.0.jar` to use in Hive.
 You can use either Scala 2.11 or 2.12.
 The released JARs are available in the [releases](https://github.com/delta-io/connectors/releases) page.
 Please download the uber JAR for the corresponding Scala version you would like to use.

 You can also use the following instructions to build it as well.